Old Prussians: Culture, religion and customs

-The Voyages of Ohthere and Wulfstan (in Anglo-Saxon) (English translation) describes a ninth century voyage by traveller and trader Wulfstan of Hedeby to the land of the Old Prussians.
-He observes their funeral customs.
+"The Voyages of Ohthere and Wulfstan" describes a ninth century voyage by traveller and trader Wulfstan of Hedeby to the land of the Old Prussians.
+He observed their funeral customs.

 Customs

-Characterized as a humble people, who dressed plainly, the Old Prussians were distinguished for their valor and great bodily strength.
+Characterized as a humble people, who dressed plainly, the Old Prussians were "distinguished for their valor and great bodily strength".
 They generally rejected luxury, yet were very hospitable, and enjoyed celebrating and drinking excessively, usually mead.
 Wulfstan of Hedeby, who visited the trading town of Truso at the Vistula Lagoon, observed that wealthy people drank fermented mare's milk kumis instead of mead.
-According to Adam of Bremen, the Samians are said to have consumed horse blood as well as horse milk.
+According to Adam of Bremen, the Sambians are said to have consumed horse blood as well as horse milk.
 He also mentions that horse meat was eaten.

 Women held no powerful positions among the Old Prussians and, according to Peter von Dusburg, were treated like servants, forbidden to share the husband's table.
 Commercial marriage was widespread and after the husband's death, the widow fell to the son, like other inheritance.
-In addition, polygyny (up to three wives) was widespread.
+Polygyny, up to three wives, was widespread.
 Adultery was a serious crime, punishable with death.
-After the submission, commercial marriage and polygyny were forbidden.
+After the submission to the Teutonic Order, commercial marriage and polygyny were forbidden.